PeanutBase/BIND_annotation/scripts/mikado/filter_output.md

 This is mess and not the best way to handle this.

-Use the file that ends with <prefix.CDS.fasta>.rexdb-plant.cls.tsv
+Use the file that ends with prefix.CDS.fasta.rexdb-plant.cls.tsv

 ```
 awk 'NR!=1 {print $1}' <prefix.CDS.fasta>.rexdb-plant.cls.tsv > <prefix.CDS.fasta>.rexdb-plant.cls.list ##get list of genes that are TEs